Daniel Burnham: Post-fair architecture

 Nevertheless, Burnham's reputation was considerably enhanced by the success and beauty of the fair.
 Harvard and Yale both presented him honorary master's degrees ameliorating his having failed their entrance exams in his youth.
-The common perception while Root was alive was that he was the architectural artist and Burnham had run the business side of the firm; Root's death, while devastating to Burnham personally, allowed him to develop as an architect in a way it might not have, had Root lived on.
+The common perception while Root was alive was that he was the architectural artist and Burnham had run the business side of the firm; Root's death, while devastating to Burnham personally, allowed him to develop as an architect in a way he might not have, had Root lived on.

 In 1901, Burnham designed the Flatiron Building in New York City, a trailblazing structure that utilized an internal steel skeleton to provide structural integrity; the exterior masonry walls were not load-bearing.
 This allowed the building to rise to 22 stories.
 The design was that of a vertical Renaissance palazzo with Beaux-Arts styling, divided like a classical column, into base, shaft and capital.

 Other Burnham post-fair designs included the Land Title Building (1897) in Philadelphia, the first major building in that city not designed by local architects, and known as "the finest example of early skyscraper design" there, John Wanamaker's Department Store (1902–1911) in Philadelphia, now Macy's, which is built around a central court, Wanamaker's Annex (1904, addition: 1907–1910), in New York City, a 19-story full-block building which contains as much floorspace as the Empire State Building, the neo-classical Gimbels Department Store (1908–1912) also in New York, now the Manhattan Mall, with a completely new facade, the stunningly Art Deco Mount Wilson Observatory in the hills above Pasadena, California, and Filene's Department Store (1912) in Boston, the last major building designed by Burnham.

 The Philippines

 In 1904, Burnham accepted a commission from Philippines Governor-General William Howard Taft.
 He had the opportunity to redesign Manila and plan a summer capital to be constructed in Baguio.
 Due to the Philippines status as a territory, Burnham was able to pursue his vision without having to win local approval.
 Altogether the project took six months to design, with only six weeks spent in the Philippines.
-During his time there, Burnham did not interact with Filipino locals concerning the project.
 After his plans were approved by William Cameron Forbes, Commissioner of Commerce and Police in the Philippines, Burnham was allowed to choose the principal architect, William E. Parsons.
 Burnham then departed to keep tabs on the project from the mainland.
 Burnham's plans emphasized improved sanitation, a cohesive aesthetic (Mission Revival), and visual reminders of government authority.
-In Manila, wide boulevards radiated out from the capital building, while in Baguio government structures loomed from the cliffs above the town.
+In Manila, wide boulevards radiated out from the capital building.
+In Baguio, government structures loomed from the cliffs above the town.
+Burnham Park located in center downtown Baguio was built.
 The land for the Baguio project, 14,000 acres in total, was seized from local Igorots with approval of the Philippine Supreme Court.
 In Manila, neighborhoods ravaged by the war for independence were left untouched while a luxury hotel, casino, and boat clubs were designed for visiting mainland dignitaries.